All Collections

-Best Practices - Explore: Writing Searches
+Best Practices - Explore: Writing Brand Searches

 Learn best practices for writing Brand Boolean Searches in Explore

-Written by Whitney W.
+Written by Cheyenne V.

 A brand search can be a search for your own brand, an additional brand at a company, or a competitive brand.

-Before building your query you should research a few items about the brand:
+Before building your query, you should research a few items about the brand:

 • Brand website